Because dads just have this unique superpower and it’s called a-rockin’ BABY CALMER!

 Take advantage of the great weather and the equally amazing outdoors, suit your baby up and bring him or her out with you.
-Not only will the environment change most likely stop him or her from crying his or her eyes and throat up, getting a whiff of fresh air will clear up any frustrations you might feel, de-stress you and, most importantly, refresh you mentally.
+As read also in FamilyHype, not only will the environment change most likely stop him or her from crying his or her eyes and throat up, getting a whiff of fresh air will clear up any frustrations you might feel, de-stress you and, most importantly, refresh you mentally.

 This tip is especially helpful when your baby is feeling sickly or is teething and won’t settle down for the night.

 “It saved my wife and me many sleeping hours,” says the advice giver, a father of two, one of the team’s articles contributors.